washaq00/Ants_AI/README.md

-I will desribe the project soon.
+project is yet to be desribed